Benjamin Wedro, MD, FACEP, FAAEM

 - How is dizziness treated?

-- Some of the conditions that may cause dizziness in a patient include low blood pressure, high blood pressure, dehydration, medications, postural or orthostatic hypotension, diabetes, endocrine disorders, hyperventilation, heart conditions, and vasovagal syncope.
+- Some of the conditions that may cause lightheadedness in a patient include low blood pressure, high blood pressure, dehydration, medications, postural or orthostatic hypotension, diabetes, endocrine disorders, hyperventilation, heart conditions, and vasovagal syncope.

 - Vertigo is most often caused by a problem in the balance centers of the inner ear called the vestibular system and causes the sensation of the room spinning.
 It may be associated with vomiting.
 Symptoms often are made worse with position changes.
 Those with significant symptoms and vomiting may need intravenous medication and hospitalization.

 - Vertigo is also the presenting symptom in patients with Meniere's Disease and acoustic neuroma, conditions that often require referral to an ENT specialist.
+Vertigo may also be a symptom of stroke.

 - Most often, dizziness or lightheadedness is a temporary situation that resolves spontaneously without a specific diagnosis being made.